Media Playback and Recording

 Release the media resources when they are no longer needed.

-To change the position of the played file:
+To change the position of the played file, follow these steps:

 var myMedia = new Media('file:///home/owner/content/Music/play.mp3');